ICRAR/daliuge/docs/drops.rst

 plan, where inputs and outputs are connected to applications, establishing the following possible relationships:

-* A data DROP is the *input* of an application DROP; on the other hand the application is a *consumer* of the data DROP.
+* None or many data DROP(s) can be the *input* of an application DROP; and the application is the *consumer* of the data DROP(s).
-* Likewise, a data DROP can be a *streaming input* of an application DROP in which case the application is seen as a *streaming consumer* from the data DROP's point of view.
+* A data DROP can be a *streaming input* of an application DROP in which case the application is seen as a *streaming consumer* from the data DROP's point of view.
-* Finally, a data DROP can be the *output* of an application DROP, in which case the application is the *producer* of the data DROP.
+* None or many DROP(s) can be the *output* of an application DROP, in which case the application is the *producer* of the data DROP(s).
+* An application is never a consumer or producer of another application; conversely a data DROP never produces or consumes another data DROP.

 The difference between *normal* inputs/consumers and their *streaming* counterpart is their granularity.
 In the normal case, inputs only notify their